ormux/the-sensor-db/README.md

 <h3 align="center">Description</h3>

-This is based on my implementation of SQLIA vulnerable web app called 'The Gadget Shop'.
-With the titles and database renamed to 'sensors', to fit the context of IoT Security.
-For the purposes of project demonstration to my supervisors.
+This is a simulated dummy environment used to demonstrate vulnerable web applications running on IoT devices.
+For the purposes of demonstrating various kinds of SQL injection attacks, in relation to IoT security.

 <h3 align="center">Instructions for Raspberry Pi</h3>